ipekguler/Weather-Prediction-Web-Service/README.md

 * ### Starting the web service

-Run the following prompt to start the web service.
-The service will start running and listening to the requests.
+Start the web service:

 ```
 $ cd <repo-base-dir>/web_service
 $ docker-compose up
 ```

-"test.py" script in the web_service directory contains sample data that could be sent to the service to get weather prediction.
+The service will start running and listening to the requests. "test.py" script in the web_service directory contains sample data that could be sent to the service to get weather prediction.
 You can use the same parameters or modify them.

-To send a POST request to the server with the default data, go to a seperate shell and run the following prompt.
+Go to a seperate shell to send a POST request to the server with the default data.

 ```
 $ docker exec -it web_service-myapp-1 sh